ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * Fixed: Schema Validator now correctly includes FAQ schema if an FAQ graph has been added to the post.
 * Fixed: Emoji picker should now always open correctly on the first click.
 * Fixed: Breadcrumbs trail sometimes containing encoded characters on search archive pages.
-* Fixed: Post Report in Link Assistant sometimes showed a blank page rather than actual results.
+* Fixed: Post Detail page in Link Assistant sometimes showed a blank page rather than actual results.
 * Fixed: Links table now correctly refreshes after adding a link suggestion in the Block Editor/Classic Editor.
 * Fixed: Image SEO now correctly applies casing/punctuation settings when title/alt tag/caption/description does not contain a smart tag.
 * Fixed: Image SEO no longer incorrectly encodes quotation marks in the image caption/description.